 Water companies in England and Wales have a statutory requirement to prepare a Water Resources Management Plan (WRMP) every five years.
-The latest Water Resource Planning Guideline (WRPG) produced by the regulatory bodies (Ofwat, The Environment Agency (EA) and Natural Resources Wales (NRW)) states that water companies are required to ensure their WRMP delivers net biodiversity gain where appropriate, and uses a proportionate natural capital approach.
-This report is driven by this requirement and demonstrates how Dŵr Cymru Welsh Water (DCWW) will meet its requirements through the assessment of its revised draft WRMP24 feasible options and preferred plan.
+The latest Water Resource Planning Guideline (WRPG) produced by the regulatory bodies (Ofwat, The Environment Agency and Natural Resources Wales) states that water companies are required to ensure their WRMP delivers net biodiversity gain where appropriate, and uses a proportionate natural capital approach.
+This report is driven by this requirement and demonstrates how Dŵr Cymru Welsh Water (DCWW) will meet these requirements in the assessment of their WRMP24 feasible options and preferred plan.

-1.2 DCWW revised draft Water Resources Management Plan
+1.2 DCWW draft Water Resource Management Plan